dfst/deepforge/docs/tutorials/storage.rst

 Managing Data in DeepForge
 ==========================

 In any machine learning/ scientific workflow endeavour, `datasets` play a major role.
-In `DeepForge`, the results/inputs of/to an operation can be saved into different storage backends enabled on the deployment.
+In DeepForge, the results/inputs of/to an operation can be saved into different storage backends enabled on the deployment.

-In this tutorial, we will look into managing artifacts (data) for a `DeepForge` Operation.
+In this tutorial, we will look into managing artifacts (data) for a DeepForge Operation.
 Before starting, `create a new empty project <./creating_project.html#creating-a-new-project>`_.

 .. note::